Trump shooting suspect charged with attempted assassination – DW – 09/25/2024

 The indictment against Ryan R. was handed down by a grand jury in Miami, the Justice Department said, and court documents showed the case was randomly assigned to judge Aileen Cannon.

-Cannon is a Trump-appointed federal judge who drew intense scrutiny for her handling of a criminal case accusing Trump of illegally hoarding classified documents at his Mar-a-Lago estate in Florida.
+Cannon is a Trump-appointed federal judge who drew intense scrutiny for her handling of a criminal case accusing the former president of illegally hoarding classified documents at his Mar-a-Lago estate in Florida.

 She dismissed that case in July, a decision now being appealed by special counsel Jack Smith's team.